betaflight/betaflight/docs/Battery.md

 | ADC     | ADC/hardware sensor    |
 | VIRTUAL | Virtual sensor         |

-Configure capacity using the `battery_capacity` setting, in mAh units.
+Configure capacity using the `bat_capacity` setting, in mAh units.

 If you're using an OSD that expects the multiwii current meter output value, then set `multiwii_amperage_meter_output` to `ON` (this multiplies amperage sent to MSP by 10 and truncates negative values)).